-a) None of the Non-Executive Directors had any pecuniary relationship or transaction with the Company other than the Director's sitting fees received by them and re-imbursement of expenses incurred by them while performing their role as Non-Executive Director, during the year under review.
+4.1 None of the Non-Executive Directors had any pecuniary relationship or transaction with the Company other than the Director's sitting fees received by them and re-imbursement of expenses incurred by them while performing their role as Non-Executive Director, during the year under review.

-b) Criteria of Payments to Non-Executive Directors
+4.2 Criteria of Payments to Non-Executive Directors

-The Non-Executive Directors including Independent Directors are paid sitting fees for attending the Board and Committee meetings in addition to reimbursement of expenses incurred for attending the Board and Committee Meetings.
+The Non-Executive Directors including Independent Directors are entitled to sitting fees for attending the Board and Committee meetings in addition to reimbursement of expenses incurred for attending the Board and Committee Meetings.
 The Non-Executive Directors / Independent Directors are not paid any commission on the Net Profits of the Company.

-c) Disclosures of Remuneration of Directors
+4.3 Disclosures of Remuneration of Directors

-i.
-Details of remuneration paid to Directors during the year under review:
+(a) Details of remuneration paid to each of the Directors during the year under review are as below: